-Recently, my husband and I decided to have a no spend week in our household.
-A week of no spending can be a challenge, but I’ve gathered some of my favorite no spend week tips.
+Recently, my husband and I decided to have a no spend challenge in our household.
+It was a week of not spending any money on extras.

-Whatever the case, here are 6 simple no spend week tips that will get you through your no spend challenge.
+Whatever the case, here are my best tips for your no spend challenge.

 1. Leave the wallet behind so you aren’t tempted to spend money.